Bill Graham (Canadian football)

-William Douglas Lionel Graham (November 15, 1935 – January 2, 2020) was a Canadian football player who played for the Hamilton Tiger-Cats.
+William Douglas Lionel Graham (November 15, 1935 – January 2, 2020) was a Canadian professional football player who played for the Hamilton Tiger-Cats.
 He won the Grey Cup with them in 1953 and 1957.
 Graham previously played football with the Kitchener-Waterloo Dutchmen, and was educated at St. Andre's College.
 He was chairman of the Sources of Knowledge Forum of the Bruce Peninsula.
 Previously he was a manager, president, and eventually majority owner of University Scholarships of Canada.
 He lived on the Bruce Peninsula and in Mississauga, Ontario.
 Graham died on January 2, 2020.